-Zebra Rush's grassy leaves remain bluish-green in color with showy white variegation throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Zebra Rush's grassy leaves remain bluish-green in color with showy white variegation throughout the season on a plant with an upright spreading habit of growth.
 The green stems can be quite attractive.

 Zebra Rush is an herbaceous annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;